-See Table 6 for which services will be formally evaluated, for which DCFS is requesting waivers, and when evaluation will start.
-Information in Table 5 assumes waiver approval for transitional payments until rated on the Title IV-E Prevention Services Clearinghouse and assumes implementation of service occurs on schedule.
+See Table 6 for which services will be formally evaluated, for which DCFS is considering requesting waivers for in the future, and which services DCFS will claim FFPSA funding.
+Information in Table 6 assumes waiver approval for transitional payments until rated on the Title IV-E Prevention Services Clearinghouse and assumes implementation of service occurs on schedule.
 Adjustments will be made accordingly.